 Checkered flooring, with its bold geometric pattern, has been a design element for centuries.
 Its presence spans diverse cultures and eras, from ancient Roman mosaics to modern minimalist interiors.
 But is this ubiquity a testament to its timeless appeal, or does it merely reflect its adaptability?
-This exploration delves into the history, psychology, and contemporary applications of checkered flooring to determine its status as a timeless design feature.
+This article explores the history, psychology, and contemporary applications of checkered flooring to determine its status as a timeless design feature.

 History of Checkered Floors